What is Mahogany? Part 1: Swietenia

 In actual fact, some Asia-Pacific countries had already been growing Swietenia for a very long time, but not necessarily for timber purposes!
 Mahogany grown in Asian countries, especially in Indonesia and the Philippines, was mainly for protection of slopes and water catchments.
 The trees were also planted throughout Asia, but especially in Indonesia, India and Sri Lanka, as ornamentals along avenues.
 In some Asian countries it is used in agroforestry systems, for example with corn, rice, cassava, peanuts, and pumpkin.

 India had both Swietenia macrophylla and Swietenia mahagoni introduced in 1865 using seeds from West Indies.
 They were never managed and thereafter became naturalized forests.
 Some experimental mahogany plantations were planted in 1994 but were unsuccessful due to attacks by Hypsipyla robusta.
-Today there is no commercial trade and export of American mahogany from India.
+There is no significant commercial trade and export of mahogany.

-Indonesia had Swietenia mahagoni and Swietenia macrophylla introduced in 1870 using seeds from India.
+Swietenia mahagoni and Swietenia macrophylla were introduced in 1870 using seeds from India.
 Plantation forests including Swietenia macrophylla were planted from the 1920’s to the 1940’s but it wasn’t until about 1990 that serious plantation development and management began.
 There are approximately 55,000 hectares of mahogany plantations in Indonesia, including plantations independently developed by smallholders.
-During the 2000’s Indonesia was a major exporter of American mahogany however this is no longer the case following the clamping down of illegal logging which accounted for an estimated 80% of the Indonesian timber trade.
-Currently Indonesia has the highest rate of deforestation (unsustainable logging) in the world, overtaking Brazil in 2012.
+During the 2000’s American mahogany was exported from Indonesia however at that time an estimated 80% of the trade was from illegal logging.

 Malaysia had Swietenia mahagoni introduced in 1876 followed by Swietenia macrophylla in 1886 and 1892.
 Both species were attacked by Hypsipyla robusta and further planting was abandoned.
-Small experimental plantations of Swietenia macrophylla were included in the Forest Research Institute Malaysia (FRIM) grounds in 1928 and 1931-1933 using seeds from trees that survived the original plantings.
+Small experimental plantations of S. macrophylla were included in the Forest Research Institute Malaysia (FRIM) grounds in 1928 and 1931-1933 using seeds from trees that survived the original plantings.
 Planting continued in the 1950’s and 1960’s but continued to be unsuccessful due to Hypsipyla attack.
 Between 1992 and 1993 a further 1,000 hectares of Swietenia macrophylla were planted.
 Since sustainability reforms in 1999, the Malaysian government has implemented a large overarching forest plantation program targeted to develop 375,000 ha of selected timber plantation species by 2020, however Swietenia is not one of the key species.
-In 2014 Malaysia ranked #11 in the world for highest dollar value of sawn wood exports, topping all other Asian countries in the rankings.
+In 2014 Malaysia ranked #1 in the world for the highest volume of exported tropical logs and #11 for highest dollar value of sawn wood exports.
+As of 2022, sawn wood exports are #73 in the top 100 of goods (of every kind) exported from Malaysia.

 Philippines had Swietenia macrophylla introduced in 1907 and in 1913 as well as Swietenia mahagoni in 1911, 1913, 1914, 1920 and 1922.
 It was planted with many other exotic tree species for the purpose of reforestation.
 Considerable planting of Swietenia macrophylla along with other exotic timber species occurred in the late 1980’s as part of a major afforestation and reforestation project by the Philippine government at that time.
 By 1993 there were 13,000 hectares of planted Swietenia macrophylla and it would go on to become the third most planted hardwood species thereafter.
-Further reforestation projects have resulted in 350,000 hectares of planted forests today.
-Swietenia accounts for approximately 50,000 hectares.
-As of 2014 wood exports account for 5% of the Philippines global export market and is the country’s third most valuable commodity.
-Genuine mahogany makes up a small percentage of the trade.
+S. macrophylla is the third most important timber species harvested with 76,000 cubic meters of logs harvested per annum.
+Timber is the country’s third most valuable commodity.

 Solomon Islands first introduced Swietenia macrophylla in plantations in 1978 and continued planting until 1995 when the government privatized the program.
 During that time over 3,500 hectares were planted.
 Large scale forestry planting is now done by private companies only and has led to exploitation and illegal logging.
-China, Vietnam, Japan and India are the major export markets.
+China accounts for almost 90% of timber exports, followed by much smaller exports to India Vietnam, Taiwan and Korea.
+In 2014 Solomon Islands was still the fourth largest exporter of tropical logs in the world.
+Timber exports account for 60-70% of the total export revenue of the national economy.
+In 2016 and 2017, around 65% of the country’s export earnings came from forestry, mainly through sale of round logs, sawn timber and veneer.
+Solomon Island's major markets for sawn timber are New Zealand and Australia.
+Taiwan and South Korea are major markets for veneer.

 China introduced Swietenia mahagoni in the late 1800’s specifically in the regions of Fujian, Guangdong, Guangxi, Hainan, and Yunnan.
 It is cultivated successfully in those regions today.
 Overall China has 6.5 million hectares of varied hardwood plantations comprising 43% of total timber plantations in the world.
 In 1998 the Communist regime banned the logging of mature trees throughout the country.
 Today, logging activities remain limited and instead China relies almost entirely on imports of timber and timber products from abroad, particularly Myanmar, Russia and Papua New Guinea.
 Communist China has become the largest importer of hardwood logs and sawn timber in the world, with volume of imports increasing by 400% since 1995.
-The attitude of the Communist regime and their people is that they would rather use everybody else's resources than their own, and they have no shame or respect for those they exploit.
+The attitude of the Communist regime and their adherents is that they would rather use everybody else's resources than their own, and they have no shame or respect for those they exploit.
+Make no mistake, it's not just "the government" that holds this toxic view.
+It is the people too.
+It's cultural.

 Taiwan (Republic Of China) began planting Swietenia macrophylla in the early 1990s at the Hsin-Hua Experiment Forest Station in Tainan and now has a total of 3,000 hectares of mahogany plantations in the region which are sustainably managed by the ROC government.
 It was planted primarily for reforestation purposes.
 They are still many years away from harvesting.
 There are no mahogany exports from Taiwan at this time.